 Currency

-The main argument was that the in-game gold was a currency falling within the scope of Article 135(1)(e) which covers "currency, bank notes and coins used as legal tender".
-The AG noted that technically the scope of the exemption was limited to "legal tender" and the in-game gold clearly was not legal tender.
-However, the AG also noted that the CJEU accepted in Hedqvist that Bitcoin could fall within the scope of this exemption even though it was not, at least at the time of the decision, legal tender.
-However, the AG noted that "it was common ground that the 'bitcoin' virtual currency had no other purpose than to be a means of payment and that it was accepted for that purpose by certain operators...
-That extension therefore covers at most those virtual currencies that are accepted, like 'bitcoin', as a contractual direct means of payment between operators and which have no other purpose than to be a means of payment".
+The main argument was that the in-game gold was a currency falling within the scope of Article 135(1)(e), which covers "currency, bank notes and coins used as legal tender".
+Whilst technically the scope of the exemption was limited to "legal tender" and the in-game gold clearly was not legal tender, the CJEU noted that it was accepted in Hedqvist that Bitcoin could fall within the scope of this exemption even though it was not, at least at the time of the decision, legal tender.
+However, for a non-traditional currency to qualify for exemption it must meet two conditions: (a) the currency must have been accepted by the parties to a transaction as an alternative to legal tender and (b) it must have no purpose other than to be a means of payment.

 Multi-use voucher